nucypher/nucypher/docs/source/support/troubleshooting.rst

 This error usually means your blockchain data is not synced.

 If using geth, ensure that geth is fully synced.
-You can run ``geth --goerli --exitwhensynced`` which causes geth to exit once fully synced.
+You can use the ``--exitwhensynced`` flag which causes geth to exit once fully synced.

+When using parity in light mode, this is raised when the light node cannot satisfy the call/transaction, e.g. not enough full nodes are serving requests.

 ValueError: {'code': -32000, 'message': 'could not decrypt key with given password'}